hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

          convertFloatToPcm16(...)
     }

-## Creating an audio stream
+## Creating an src.audio stream

 The Oboe library follows a [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and provides the class `AudioStreamBuilder`.

-### Set the audio stream configuration using an AudioStreamBuilder.
+### Set the src.audio stream configuration using an AudioStreamBuilder.

 Use the builder functions that correspond to the stream parameters.
 These optional set functions are available: